What is Caring For Our Watersheds?

 3. SUBMIT YOUR PROPOSAL

-Submit your proposal before March 12, 2025.
+Submit your proposal before March 5, 2026.
 All students who enter receive a prize!
 Submit proposals here.

 4. JUDGING TIME

-Community judges will mark all proposals using the Content Judging Guide and will provide feedback.
+Community judges will mark all proposals using the Content Scoring Guide and will provide feedback.
 The 10 proposals with the highest marks will be invited to compete in the Final Competition and Award Ceremony!

 5. FINALISTS PRESENT THEIR IDEAS